boerredus/pubgroup/README.md

 # pubgroup

-Groups the books on an Amazon Wishlist by publisher name and store it on a `JSON` file (`config.json`)
+Groups the books on an Amazon wishlist by publisher name and store it on a `JSON` file (`config.json`)

 ### Setup